DeustoDatacom/BDAP/datavis.md

 **Observations** need to be transformed into visual **marks**.

-Data Density
-An overall characteristic of the visual elements, used in combination, is data density.
+Data Density: An overall characteristic of the visual elements, used in combination, is data density.
 Data density refers to the number of useful data points you can get into an area.

-In a picture of 1000 x 1000 pixels, the maximum of observations to fit is 10<sup><small>6</small></sup> (1 million).
+We can only represent as many marks (as representations of observations) as we have pixels: in a picture of 1000 x 1000 pixels, the maximum of observations to fit is 1 million.
 How big is that?

 More than 1 pixel is used to represent each data point, + complimentary pixels for titles, labels, white space.

+Reduction is required.

 :::